Fabry-Perot interferometry in Weyl semi-metals

 \section{Introduction}

-Although Weyl semi metals\cite{Murakami2007,Vishwanath2011,Burkov2011a, Burkov2011b,Zyuzin2012a,Hosur2012} have often been advertised as the three dimensional analogues of graphene\cite{graphene}, the physics of the chiral anomaly\cite{chiral} sets them apart.
-In the WSM, the excitations at the nodes - the points where the conduction and valence band touch - are chiral, which means that their spins are fixed either along or opposite to their direction of motion.
-This is different from graphene where the excitations at the nodes - the $K$ and $K'$ points - have excitations of both chiralities.
-In the WSM, the chiral nodes also form a pathway through the bulk for unusual surface states which form disjointed Fermi arcs\cite{Vishwanath2011}.
+Although Weyl semi metals\cite{Murakami2007,Vishwanath2011,Burkov2011a, Burkov2011b,Zyuzin2012a,Hosur2012} have often been advertised as the three dimensional analogues of graphene\cite{graphene}, they are actually quite different.
+In the WSM, the excitations at the nodes - the points where the conduction and valence band touch - are chiral, which means that their spins are fixed either along or opposite to their direction of motion, in contrast to graphene where both spins are allowed.
+The chiral nodes also form a pathway through the bulk for unusual surface states which form disjointed Fermi arcs\cite{Vishwanath2011}.
 The direct evidence\cite{Xu2015a,Xu2015b,Lv2015a,Lv2015b,Lu2015,Jia2016} for these Fermi arcs have led to many more theoretical proposals\cite{Vazifeh2013,Khanna2014,Uchida2014,Burkov2015a,Burkov2015b,Goswami2015,Baum2015,Khanna2016,Behrends2016,Rao2016,Baireuther2016a,Tao2016,Chen2016,Marra2016,Li2016,Baireuther2016b,Madsen2016,Obrien2017,Khanna2017,Bovenzi2017,Mukherjee2017} in the last couple of years in this field.

 The effect of periodic driving or irradiation of condensed matter systems giving rise to new topological phases in Dirac materials, is another direction of research which has been pursued vigorously in the last few years.
 In particular, the physics of inter-nodal Andreev reflection was studied recently\cite{Khanna2016} where, a geometry with a WSM sandwiched between $s$-wave superconductors was studied.
 It was shown that the Josephson current oscillates and undergoes zero-pi transitions as a function of the internodal distance which could be tuned by shining light on the material\cite{Khanna2017}.
 More recently, this physics was also probed in a study of transport through a WSM quantum dot sandwiched between a normal metal and a superconductor and the interplay between Klein tunneling and the chirality induced effects were highlighted\cite{Mukherjee2017}.